-

 IOM ROMANIA UKRAINE RESPONSE OVERVIEW

-IOM Romania coordinates and cooperates closely with stakeholders and partners, including UN agencies, civil society, central government, and local authorities.
+In response to the full-scale invasion of Ukraine on 22 February 2022, IOM Romania launched the Ukraine Response, under which it coordinates and cooperates closely with stakeholders and partners, including UN agencies, civil society, central government, and local authorities.

-IOM Romania provides humanitarian assistance; organizes safe and orderly movements; delivers capacity building to organizations, authorities and frontline responders in key areas of humanitarian response; ensures access to information and counselling; provides screening for vulnerabilities; supports with shelter and accommodation; distributes non-food items (NFIs) and hygiene products; provides medical, health and psychosocial support (MHPSS); as well as facilitating and organizing educational and socio-relational activities.
+IOM Romania provides humanitarian assistance and inclusion programming for people displaced from Ukraine.
+To do this, IOM Romania organises safe and orderly movements; delivers capacity building to organisations, authorities, and frontline responders in key areas; ensures access to information and counselling; provides screening for vulnerabilities; distributes non-food items (NFIs) and hygiene products; provides medical, health and psychosocial support (MHPSS); as well as facilitating and organising educational and socio-relational activities, as well as teaching Romanian as a foreign language.

 PRESENCE IN ROMANIA